ufal/npfl101/projects/2019-2020-winter/context-aware-sentence-level-translation/README.md

 ## Process
 - In case of monolingual data, use attention weights from a pretrained BERT-like model to estimate 'amount' of depency of sentence on its context.
-- Then build a model with the attention weights as inputs to classify whether sentence depends on its context.
+- Then build a model with the attention weights as inputs to classify whether given sentence depends on its context (and therefore sentence-level translation most likely will not work).